Information Storage in the Stochastic Ising Model: 1-Bit Upper Bound under Gibbs Initialization

 \section{1-Bit Upper Bound under Gibbs Initialization}

-This section and the next provide initial observations on the information capacity of the $\sqrt{n}\times\sqrt{n}$ 2D grid at low but positive temperature.
-The first result shows that at sufficiently large inverse temperature $\beta>\beta_c$, by drawing the initial configuration from the Gibbs distribution one cannot store more than a single bit in the system for times $t\geq e^{cn^{\frac{1}{4}+\epsilon}}$.
-This observation relies on the result of \cite[Proposition 5.2]{Martinelli_PhaseCoex1994} which we restate as follows.\footnote{The original claim from \cite{Martinelli_PhaseCoex1994} considers the continuous-time dynamics.
-Our restatement is for the discrete-time version described in Section \ref{SUBSEC:General_Def_Glauber}.}
+This section and the next focus on the 2D grid dynamics at low but positive temperature, for which we provide two main results.
+The first (this section) shows that by drawing the initial configuration from the Gibbs distribution one cannot store more than a single bit for times $t\geq e^{cn^{\frac{1}{4}+\epsilon}}$.
+This result relies on \cite[Proposition 5.2]{Martinelli_PhaseCoex1994}, which we restate as follows.\footnote{The original claim from \cite{Martinelli_PhaseCoex1994} considers the continuous-time dynamics.
+Our restatement is for discrete-time.}